 #4 Herb Garden

 Among the ruins of St. Michael’s Church, there is now an herb garden.
 It is maintained by volunteers.
-You can sit on the stone bench and enjoy the smells.
+You can sit on the stone bench and enjoy the smells of fresh herbs.

 Make sure you bring your camera when you visit Kett’s Heights as you will get one of the best panoramic views of Norwich.
 It looks west over the city centre.